Hans Rosling Center for Population Health

 Faculty lead, the COVID-19 Trends & Impact Survey, which collected an average of 15,000 responses per day from April 2020-June 2022

-Working Where Statistics and Human Rights Meet (ASA Chance authored by Mejia)
+Working Where Statistics and Human Rights Meet (For a special issue of ASA Chance guest-edited by Mejia)